magomimmo/modern-cljs/doc/tutorial-14.md

 ```

 Now reload the `shopping.html` page and click again the `Calculate`
 button.
-Ypou should receive a message with the values of the input of
+You should now receive a message with the values of the input
-the Shopping Calculator form.
+fields of the Shopping Calculator form.

 ![FictionShopping][8]

-Let's know rollback for a while and see what happens if we enable again
+Let's know go back for a while and see what happens if we enable again
-the JavaScript engine of the browser.
-Open again the Setting of the
+the JavaScript engine of the browser: open again the Setting of the
 Developer Tools and enable the JavaScript engine by unmarking the
 Disable JavaScript check-box.

-Then reload the [shopping.html][3] URL and finally click the `Calculate`
+Next reload the [shopping.html][3] URL and finally click the `Calculate`
 button again.

 ![FictionShopping2][9]